Phenyo28/RBN-soil-detector-project-1-2-PD/README.md

 # RBN-soil-detector-project-1-2-PD

 This project is a Soil Moisture Detection System.
-It measures soil moisture levels and provides feedback using an LCD display and 3 LEDs.
-The device helps prevent overwatering or underwatering, making it suitable for home gardening or agriculture
+It measures the water content in soil, helping plants get the right amount of water.
+It prevents overwatering and underwatering, conserves water, and supports healthy plant growth.
+The system can be integrated with automatic irrigation setups for smart watering and is useful for agricultural efficiency, gardening, and research purposes.

 ---